RosanneUssery/MVCCrudProject/README.md

 # MVC Crud Project (11/2017)

-##Character Tracker Website
+<h2>Character Tracker Website</h2>
+<h4>Rosanne Ussery</h4>

 For this project, I used Java, Spring, Gradle, JSP files, HTML and CSS.
 The project's objectives were to create a CRUD website where the user can view, update, create, and delete information.
 Lacking a database, the information is stored in sessions and a treemap for the duration of the session.

 The website is intended to be used by writers for tracking and updating character information for their stories.
-As such, it has forms for basic character information such as name, age, gender, role in the novel and room for a short backstory. ]
+As such, it has forms for basic character information such as name, age, gender, role in the novel and room for a short backstory.

+I found the Spring framework very difficult to understand as it proved challenging to grasp how it connected all of the disparate beans and JSPs together.
+This contributed to some frustration as I attempted to complete the backend infrastructure for the project.

 Screenshot of my working website